Ahomagai/Ahomagai.github.io/CV.md

 **Vice President** | *UW Graduate Student Association (GSA) | Waterloo, ON May 2025 – Current*
 - Leading the administration arm of the GSA, managing student events and elections
-- Advising, consluting, and negotiating with UWaterloo leadership committees through evidence-informed analysis on matters pertaining to the improvement of student experience such as minimum funding, academic policies etc.
+- Advising, consulting, and negotiating with UWaterloo leadership committees through evidence-informed analysis on matters pertaining to the improvement of student experience such as minimum funding, academic policies etc.

 **Graduate Peer Tutor** | *UW Writing and Communication Center | Waterloo, ON*